Instead of starting this article by explaining to you what Sri Lankan food is, let me tell you what Sri Lankan food is definitely not.

 sri lankan arrack

-50. Coconut Arrack
+Coconut Arrack

-Arrack to Sri Lanka is what vodka is to Russia and tequila is to Mexico — the most popular local alcohol.
+Arrack to Sri Lanka is what vodka is to Russia and tequila to Mexico — the most popular local alcohol.
 Arrack is made of unopened flowers of a coconut palm that produce nectar called toddy.
 At dawn, men called toddy-tappers climb coconut trees and move along the tops of the trees using tight ropes to collect the flowers and extract the toddy.
 Due to its high content of sugar and yeast, toddy ferments naturally.
 Fermented toddy is distilled and aged in barrels.
 Arrack can be consumed on its own or in a cocktail.
 Make sure to buy high quality arrack as some inexpensive brands mix it with neutral spirits.

 * * *